evildmp/diataxis-documentation-framework/complex-hierarchies.rst

 ~~~~~~~~~~~~~~~~~~~~

 Lists longer than a few items are very hard for humans to read, unless they
-have an inherent mechanical order - numerical, or alphabetical.
-Seven items
+have an inherent mechanical order - numerical, or alphabetical. *Seven items
-seems to be a comfortable general limit.
-If you find that you're looking at
+seems to be a comfortable general limit.* If you find that you're looking at
 lists longer than that in your tables of contents, you need to find a way to
 break them up into small ones.

 Once again, what matters here most is not the integrity of whatever scheme
-you're working with, but the experience of the reader.
-Diátaxis works because
+you're working with, but **the experience of the reader**.
+Diátaxis works
-it fits user needs well - if your execution of Diátaxis leads you to formats
+because it fits user needs well - if your execution of Diátaxis leads you to
-that seem uncomfortable or ugly, then you need to use it differently.
+formats that seem uncomfortable or ugly, then you need to use it
+differently.

 Overviews and introductory text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The content of a landing page itself should read like an overview - *it should not simply present lists of other content*.
-Remember that you are always authoring for a human user, not fulfilling the demands of a scheme.
+**The content of a landing page itself should read like an overview.**

+That is, it should not simply present lists of other content, it should introduce them. *Remember that you are always authoring for a human user, not fulfilling the demands of a scheme.*

-Headings and snippets of introductory text catch the eye and provide context.
+Headings and snippets of introductory text catch the eye and provide context;

-For example, a **how-to landing page**:
+for example, a **how-to landing page**:

 ..  code-block:: text